sora-xor/sora-docs/src/polkaswap-connect-with-google.md

 # Connect With Google

 Connecting to [Polkaswap.io](https://polkaswap.io/#/wallet) has never been easier.
 Use a Google login to access your SORA account with style and freedom.
-This feature is for people who are new at DeFi and blockchain accounts.
+This feature would be of most interest to people who are new at DeFi and blockchain accounts.
 ::: warning
 Never share your personal account information with anyone.
 :::